elixirscript/elixirscript/CONTRIBUTING.md

 in the form or code changes, documentation, or ideas of how to implement features found in Elixir in ElixirScript.

-ElixirScript is broken up into 2 parts:
+ElixirScript is broken up into the following parts:

 * The compiler, written in Elixir
-* The runtime, written in JavaScript
+* The standard library modules, mostly written in Elixir
+* The javascript core

 The ElixirScript compiler is in the `lib` folder of the project.
 Here is where Elixir code is converted into JavaScript.

+The standard library modules are in the `lib/elixir_script/prelude` folder.

-The JavaScript code is in the `priv/javascript`.
+The JavaScript code is in the `src/javascript`.
 This is where features such as pattern matching and the standard library are implemented.

+Please look at [this issue](https://github.com/bryanjos/elixirscript/issues/143) for information on how to add modules to the standard library.

 The ElixirScript tests can be run using `mix test`